 - Visitors’ awareness and perceptions of the National Park

 - Visitor satisfaction

-We operate a Local Distinctiveness and Tourism Grant that tourism businesses can apply for, offering funding of up to £10,000.
+We operate a number of tourism grant schemes which businesses can apply for offering funding of up to £10,000.

-We also regularly apply for and deliver externally-grant funded tourism projects.
-Find out more about:
+We also regularly apply for and deliver externally-grant funded projects.

 - Destination Partnerships Moors and Dales